easybuilders/easybuild/docs/version-specific/easyconfig_parameters.rst

 ``tests``                    List of test-scripts to run after install.
 A test script should return a non-zero exit status to fail                    []
 ``buildopts``                Extra options passed to make step (default already has -j X)                                                             ""
 ``skip``                     Skip existing software                                                                                                   False
+``parallel``                 Degree of parallelism for e.g. make (default: based on the number of cores, active cpuset and restrictions in ulimit)    None
 ``stop``                     Keyword to halt the build process after a certain step.
 None
 ``runtest``                  Indicates if a test should be run after make; should specify argument after make (for e.g.,"test" for make test)         None
 ``sources``                  List of source files                                                                                                     []